Texas Appeals Process

-Skilled Galveston Appellate Lawyer
+Skilled Houston and Galveston Appellate Lawyer

 Not just any attorney can successfully represent an individual at the appellate court level.
 Competent appeals court representation requires an attorney with extensive experience and knowledge regarding criminal appellate law.
 This includes the ability to conduct serious research and analysis of a case and court records.

 If you are interested in pursuing an appeal, start your inquiry at Tad Nelson & Associates.
 All of our attorneys are knowledgeable and skilled in appeals representation.
 We can review your case and discuss with you how we can move forward in appealing your criminal conviction.

 Attorney Tad Nelson is a board-certified criminal defense attorney in Texas.
 He and his team of experienced Houston appeals lawyers can aggressively and effectively defend you in all post-trial matters, including appeals of criminal convictions.

 For driven and results-oriented criminal appeals representation, contact us at Tad Nelson & Associates.
 Schedule an initial consultation with one of our skilled Galveston appellate lawyers.

 Post-trial matters our firm assists with include: